pisv/gethandly.wiki-playground/Step-Four.md

 ```

 That will make the notification manager accessible to the generic working copy
-change notification facility in the class `SourceFile` (for details, see the
+change notification facility (for details, see the
-`workingCopyModeChanged_` method and the nested class `NotifyingReconcileOperation`).
+`ISourceFileImplSupport.workingCopyModeChanged_` method and the nested class
+`NotifyingReconcileOperation`).

-And while we are here, let's also handle the working copy as a special case
+And while we are here, let's also handle the special case of a working copy
 in the `FooDeltaProcessor`:

 ```java